apache/flink/docs/ops/python_shell.md

 See the [local setup page](../getting-started/tutorials/local_setup.html) for more information about how to setup a local Flink.
 You can also [build a local setup from source](../flinkDev/building.html).

 <span class="label label-info">Note</span> The Python Shell will run the command “python”.
-Please run following command to confirm that the command “python” in current environment points to Python 3.5+:
+Please run the following command to confirm that the command “python” in current environment points to Python 3.5+:

 {% highlight bash %}
 $ python --version
 # the version printed here must be 3.5+
 {% endhighlight %}

 <span class="label label-info">Note</span> Using Python UDF in Python Shell requires apache-beam 2.15.0.
-Run following command to confirm that it meets the requirements before run the Shell in local mode:
+Run the following command to confirm that it meets the requirements before run the Shell in local mode:

 {% highlight bash %}
 $ python -m pip install apache-beam==2.15.0